-The next agenda item directly after awarding the contract was to negotiate and agree details and on this occasion it was lead by the vendor’s legal team and the sales rep. The atmosphere was very warm and jovial and nothing was too much trouble in the vendor’s quest to make the new customer happy.
+The next agenda item directly after awarding the contract was to negotiate and agree details and on this occasion it was led by the vendors legal team and the sales rep. The atmosphere was very warm and jovial and nothing was too much trouble in the vendors quest to make the new customer happy.

 So far so good

 The contract was agreed just after lunch on day two and everyone went away with a sense of achievement.

 Deliverables were carefully defined and the acceptance criteria was very forgiving.
 It would have been clear to any pro that there was a lot of stuff not mentioned that would need to be done and paid for, but it was not brought up.
 The bulk of the cost was loaded up front with a year’s licenses to be paid for immediately and support to begin charging on contracted release day.

 There was an SLA, but it gave no guarantees of times to fix issues, only times to address them.
 The rate for professional services was a little steep at £1400 a day but it seemed academic.